vpjaseem/collaboration/Webinars/Webex Calling/Webex_Calling_Webinar_Reference.md

 crypto signaling default trustpoint SBC-CERT-STORE
 !

 !!
 Point Trust Store for HTTPS Traffic !!
+This is to check whether the cert installation correct or not.
+You can disable this later.
 !
 ip http authentication local
 ip http secure-server